ACE-Engineering-College/contains-duplicates-shleshitha/README.md

+# Instructions
+# Click on code button in github and copy the url of your assignment .
+# Open your terminal and do git clone <paste the above copied url here>
+# In the solutions folder.
+Pick the language file you want to work on Eg: python, java , c , c++
+# COpy paste the code you have submitted in the leet code link here exactly same.
+# Commit and push .
+# Note: Dont create new branches .
+Push in the main branch only
+# You must submit the code solution in both leet code and here.

 # 🚀 GitHub Automation for Multi-Language Testing

 This repository is designed to automate the testing of solutions written in **C, C++, Python, and Java**.
 The project includes: